(A) A public children services agency (PCSA) shall issue a protective service alert (PSA) if either of the following occurs:

 (2) The PCSA determines that protective services are needed, the whereabouts of the child or his or her parent, guardian, or custodian are unknown and the PCSA has reason to believe the child remains at risk of abuse or neglect.

-(B) The PCSA shall issue a PSA in the statewide automated child welfare information system (SACWIS) and specify whether the PSA is to be processed as an in-state or out -of- state alert.
+(B) The PCSA shall create a PSA in the statewide automated child welfare information system (SACWIS) and specify whether the PSA is to be processed as an in-state or out of state alert.

 (C) Upon creation of a PSA, the PCSA issuing the PSA shall be referenced as the originating PCSA.